AIFDR/riab/docs/usage/plugins/development.rst

     	:param requires category=="exposure" and subcategory.startswith("population") and layerType=="raster"
     	"""

-This tells the PyLightPlug manager that this plugin requires inputs of
+This tells the Risiko plugin manager that this plugin requires at a minimum inputs of

 * category of 'hazard', with a subcategory of 'earthquake' and it must be a layerType of 'Raster'
 * category of 'exposure', with a subcategory of 'earthquake' and it must be a layerType of 'Raster'

 .. note:: Lines can be broken using the line continuation character '\\' at the end of a line

+.. note:: If any one of the conditions is not met the plugin will not be visible from the impact selection box.

 Each plugin must define a `run` method which is the plugin execution code::